-Whether you’ve been into then for years or only a short time, comics are always better when you share them with the people close to you.
+Whether you’ve been into them for years or only a short time, comics are always better when you share them with the people close to you.
 Someone you can discuss plot theories with, discuss art and recommend great reads to.
 It’s the social side of comics and it makes them just that bit more enjoyable.
 Unfortunately, not everyone has a friend or family member that are into comics.
 But don’t worry, you will soon!

 That’s because I believe that comics are for everyone and it’s just a matter of finding the right comic for them.
 This has inspired me to create the How To Get Your Friends And Family Into Comics Guide in order to help you get your friends, family and even co-workers into the wonderful medium of comics in just a few simple steps.
-Follow these steps and in no time at all you’ll be converting the non-believers and the uninitiated in droves and have a new hobby to share with those close to you.
+Follow these steps and in no time at all, you’ll be converting the non-believers and the uninitiated in droves and have a new hobby to share with those close to you.

-If you’re looking to get into comics for yourself checkout our handy guide.
+If you’re looking to get into comics for yourself check out our handy guide.